 For the support of new steering functionality(ies), the architectural requirements and assumptions include also:

-- Any new steering functionality in the User Plane should reside in UE and UPF as shown in the Figure y below.
+- Any new steering functionality in the User Plane should reside in the UE and the UPF.

 - Any new steering functionality shall be based on existing IETF protocols or extensions of such protocols (i.e. MP-QUIC, MP-DCCP).